 Let It Shine

-When you speak with our senior winemaker Paul Smith about his winemaking philosophy, there is a continuing theme of ‘letting the fruit shine’.
-He wants our wines to look bright and lively in the glass and reflect the site or vineyard that spawned them.
+When you speak with our senior winemaker Emma Wood about her winemaking philosophy, there is a continuing theme of ‘letting the fruit shine’.
+Emma wants our wines to look bright and lively in the glass and reflect the site or vineyard that spawned them.

 When the fruit is in, wines such as The 12th Man Chardonnay give the team a chance to flex their winemaking muscle, while others like The Lost Watch Riesling will be best left to their own devices.
 The only certainty is that when it comes to Church Block, everyone feels the weight of expectation to “get it right”*.